 - Ensure GoCPG indexes are up to date: gocpg/gocpg.exe index --db=<db>

-- Run python -m src.cli.import_commands dogfood hooks-status to see aggregated stats.
+- Run python -m src.cli.import_commands dogfood status again and inspect the openviking_status section.